Troy Parrott’s Millwall debut curtailed by injury

 Parrott was looking to help Millwall beat Burnley for the first time since February 2012, when a goal from then-loanee Harry Kane inspired the south Londoners to a 3-1 win.

-After being prolific in Tottenham’s academy, the once-capped Republic of Ireland international has played twice in the top flight but was sent out on loan this term to gain more experience.
+After being prolific in Tottenham’s academy, Parrott has played twice in the top flight but was sent out on loan this term to gain more experience.

 Lining up in the number 10 role behind Matt Smith, Parrott was unable to get on the ball as Burnley won the third-round tie thanks to goals from Josh Brownhill and Matej Vydra.